-Mo's algorithm1 can be used in many problems that require processing range queries in a static array, i.e., the array values do not change between the queries.
-In each query, we are given a range [a,b], and we should calculate a value based on the array elements between positions a and b.
-Since the array is static, the queries can be processed in any order, and Mo's algorithm processes the queries in a special order which guarantees that the algorithm works efficiently.
+Mo's algorithm1 can be used in many problems that require processing range queries in a static array.
+Since the array is static, the queries can be processed in any order.
+Before processing the queries, the algorithm sorts them in a special order which guarantees that the algorithm works efficiently.

-Mo's algorithm maintains an active range of the array, and the answer to a query concerning the active range is known at each moment.
+At each moment in the algorithm, there is an active range and the algorithm maintains the answer to a query related to that range.
 The algorithm processes the queries one by one, and always moves the endpoints of the active range by inserting and removing elements.
-The time complexity of the algorithm is $O(n\sqrt{n}f(n))$ where the array contains n elements, there are n queries and each insertion and removal of an element takes O(f(n)) time.
+The time complexity of the algorithm is $O(n\sqrt{n}f(n))$ when the array contains n elements, there are n queries and each insertion and removal of an element takes O(f(n)) time.